 - Why the mobility of free electron is greater than the mobility of hole?

-Definition of Electrical Mobility in semiconductor
+Definition of Electrical Mobility of Electrons

 The charge carriers move by the influence of an external electric field.
 So, due to the application of an electric field charge carriers will get some drift velocity to move in the conductors or the Semiconductors.
 Electrical mobility of charge carriers is defined as the drift velocity of the carriers per unit applied electric field.